 No other venue can be more fitting to a festive Christmas fair than the St. Stephen’s Basilica in downtown Budapest.

 The four and half week long event offers plenty of entertainment besides special artisan gifts for your loved ones.

-Our son especially loved the 200 sqrm ice skating rink that is free for children (training is available on weekends: Friday, Saturday and Sunday, free for kids aged 4-14 years)).
+Training is available on weekends: Friday, Saturday and Sunday, free for kids aged 4-14 years.

 This year you also can enjoy a spectacular light show on the facade of the Basilica in the evenings every 30 minutes.